 SB150 Turq T1 XT Mountain Bike

-If you have a tendency to seek out the roughest and rowdiest trails you can find, you need a trustworthy steed that can help you navigate those trails with confidence.
+Are you the type to spend your season lapping the gnarliest trails at the bike park, hunting for pirate trails, and hitting the local enduro races?
+If your answer is yes, then you know how challenging it can be to find a bike that keeps up with these kinds of downhill demands, yet remains capable for long days in the saddle when you need to get up to get down.
 That's where the SB150 comes in.
-It's a race bred machine who's sole purpose is to get you down the mountain as fast as possible, having proven itself a winner at the highest levels of enduro racing.
-Equipped with 150mm of plush Switch Infinity rear travel, a 170mm Fox fork, progressive race geometry, and unstoppable 29-inch wheels, the SB150 makes quick work of steep descents while maintaining good pedaling characteristics for long days in the saddle that involve plenty of elevation gain.
+A race-bred machine, the SB150’s sole purpose is to get you down the mountain as fast as possible, having proven itself a winner at the highest levels of enduro racing.
+Equipped with 150mm of plush Switch Infinity rear travel, a 170mm Fox 38 fork, progressive race geometry, and unstoppable 29-inch wheels, the SB150 makes quick work of steep descents while maintaining good pedaling characteristics for big climbing days that involve serious elevation gain.
 It's much more capable on gravity oriented trails than it's shorter travel sibling the SB130, and it does a better job carrying speed over roots and rocks than the longer travel SB165 thanks to its 29in wheels.
 So if going fast is your top priority and you want a capable machine that won't hold you back on any trail, the SB150 might just be the perfect bike for you.

 On paper, the long, low, and slack geometry with plenty of suspension travel make the SB150 look like a wicked descender, and that it is.
 By using a 44mm shorter offset fork, Yeti was able to seriously slacken the real head angle for better stability on descents and high speeds, all while maintaining excellent steering precision.
 The longer reach, steeper seat tube angle, and short chainstays help move the rider forward on the bike, keeping weight on the front wheel for better traction on steep chutes and chunky downhills.
 Paired with a metric Float X2 rear shock, this bike absolutely rips on the descents.